-5.3 RACOR PRIMARY FUEL FILTERS (4)
+5.3 RACOR PRIMARY FUEL FILTERS

-Racor Filters for each of the engines plus the genset are your first line of defense against bad fuel and are installed on the aft face of the forward engine room bulkhead.
+Racor Filters are your first line of defense against bad fuel and are installed just after the shut-off valves in the fuel lines, inside the Systems Room, on either side bulkhead just forward of the generator.
 Check these filters regularly for any accumulation of water or contamination.
 Water will appear as a dirty gray, cloudy substance in the clear bowl.
 You should be able to see thru the pink fuel in the bowl at all times.
 Also, you should not see bubbles passing through the filter while running.
 This would indicate a leak on the suction side of the fuel system.